bentlema/puppet-tutorial-pe/tutorial/01c-Provision-Training-Containers.md

 2016-08-23_02:40:04.89988 failed to start a new unicorn master
 ```

+I tested this with GitLab 8.8.8, 8.9.x, 8.10.x, and 8.11.x, and all exhibit this issue.
+TODO:  Google a bit and see if I can find an already open bug report on this.

 ---

 Continue on to **Lab #2** --> [Prepare to Install Puppet Enterprise](02c-Prep-to-Install-Puppet-Master.md#lab-2-c)